Introducing guest blogger Nadine from The Expat Mummy

 Nairobi National Park is Nairobi’s diamond in the water.
 A gem unlike any other to be found in a capital city, but emblematic of Kenya as a whole.
 If you do one thing when you are here, visit Nairobi National Park.

 Kitengela Glass is slightly outside of Nairobi, a 40-minute drive from Karen but it’s worth it.
 A collision of all that is weird and wonderful, Kitengela glass makes world-famous glass sculptures, bowls, plates and glasses and has an onsite shop where you can purchase them at a far cheaper price than in the shops.

-However, it’s not the shop that’s the attraction but rather the place itself.
-Kitengela Glass is a Dali-esque world of bizarre art and sculptures, collected around a huge dome that houses the forge.
+However, it’s not the shop’s attraction but rather the place itself.
+Kitengela Glass is a Dali-esque world of bizarre art and sculptures collected around a huge dome that houses the forge.